mattywausb/ElBanquos_kitchentimer/README.md

     * [English](https://mattywausb.github.io/ElBanquos_kitchentimer/docs/manual-en.html)
     * [German](https://mattywausb.github.io/ElBanquos_kitchentimer/docs/manual-de.html)

+# What you also need
+* my extended version of the Arduino ledcontrol library: https://github.com/mattywausb/LedControl

 # How can you use it
 * You can just build the timer by yourself using the same parts (check the fritzing sketch)
 * The module architecture allows you to excahnge the elements of the interface